shakthij98/PyRBD/README.md

 The performance analysis of PyRBD has been submitted to the IEEE CQR 2024 workshop.

 Please cite this work as,
-S. Janardhanan, S. Badnava, "PyRBD: An open-source Reliability Block Diagram evaluation tool", Submitted to IEEE International Communications Quality and Reliability Workshop, 2024.
+S. Janardhanan, S. Badnava, "PyRBD: An open-source Reliability Block Diagram evaluation tool", IEEE International Communications Quality and Reliability Workshop, 2024.

 This work has been funded by the Bavarian Ministry of Economic Affairs, Regional Development, and Energy under the project `6G Future Lab Bavaria'.